Sagoia/GLOVE/BUILD.md

 # Building GLOVE for Android

+The building process has been tested on Android 7 and 8.

 Building GLOVE for Android requires Java 8.
 An environmental variable must be set
 ```
 export JAVA_HOME=/usr/lib/jvm/java-1.8.0-openjdk-amd64